Keeping chipmunks together

 - An eastern American chipmunk must always be housed on their own.

-Successful combinations are thought to be:
+Successful combinations for chipmunks kept together are thought to be:

 - A male and female pair